 Site-specific studies will identify sensitive wildlife habitat features for avoidance or the development of suitable mitigation measures.
 We will seek to parallel existing infrastructure, where possible, to reduce clearing and limit habitat disturbance.
 Initiation of construction is typically scheduled to avoid sensitive wildlife periods, such as the nesting birds.

 The primary source of operating sound from the facility will be the rotating pump/turbine equipment and transformers.
-By necessity, turbines and pumps will be located below grade, which will greatly reduce audible sound.
+By necessity, the turbines and pumps will be located below grade, which will greatly reduce audible sound.
 We are committed to meeting specific sound standards.
 The planned location on military training land was strategically chosen to create distance from nearby communities, residences and recreation areas, minimizing impacts.
 Sound from the facility will be minimal and not likely heard on private or public lands.
 Site-specific studies of noise will be a component of the environmental assessment process and rigorously assessed.

-We are committed to protecting the environment and that’s why our environmental principles guide our decisions when project planning.
-As we move forward on this proposed project, we plan to begin conducting environmental studies in the spring of 2020.
+We are committed to protecting the environment and that's why our environmental principles guide our decisions when project planning.
+As we move forward on this project, we plan to begin conducting environmental studies in the spring of 2020.

 We’re here to answer your questions.
 For general questions you can contact us by email, but for a quicker response, please call us directly.